SafwenNaimi/Representation-Learning-for-Skeleton-Action-Recognition-with-Convolutional-Transformers-and-BYOL/README.md

        cd data/
        pip install -r requirements.txt
-7. Generate keypoints for each video:
+7. Generate the keypoints for each video:

        python data/keypoints_finder.py
 8. Generate npy file for each class: